prettydiff/simple/readme.md

 * block scoped and lexical scope natively by default
 * garbage collected
 * no hoisting
-* the only white space are white space characters found in strings
+* the only white space are white space characters found in strings and comments
 * no inheritance/this/new
 * implicit public/private
 * no try/catch